 The Company established an audit committee with written terms of reference in compliance with the GEM Listing Rules.
-The primary duties of the audit committee are, among others, to review and supervise the financial reporting processes and internal control procedures of the Group and to provide advice and comments to the Board accordingly.
+The primary duties of the audit committee are, among others, to review and supervise the financial reporting processes, risk management and internal control systems of the Group and to provide advice and comments to the Board accordingly.